 A few variations

 Apart from the use of garlic (skipping it is against the law for genuine Sicilian people), some recipes want pine-nuts, raisins, and coarse pieces of tuna.

 Very tempting, isn’t’ it?

-You can freeze pesto alla trapanese into single serving containers; defrost the at room temperature before using it.
+You can freeze pesto alla Trapanese into single-serve containers; defrost the sauce at room temperature before using it.
 Pesto keeps fresh up to 2-3 days in an airtight container in the fridge covered with a layer of oil or up to a few months in the freezer.